Free Employee Discount Programs: 10 Secrets You Should Know

 What's In A Benefit?

-That means a truly meaningful lifestyle benefit your company offers can not only help you attract new employees, but also retain your existing employees.
+That means a truly meaningful lifestyle benefit your company offers can not only help you attract new employees but also retain your existing employees.
 In addition, a powerful lifestyle benefit can also drive bottom-line revenue.
 According to Demand Metric, companies that can engage over half of their employees will retain over 80% of their customers.

 Topics: employee engagement, employee retention, employee perks, corporate perks, Employee Engagement + Loyalty, Benefits Trends, Employee Benefits Costs, Employee Benefits, lifestyle benefits